DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 It contains the following methods,
 `deposit`:
 When this function is called, it takes in the address of the depositor(user), the address of the reserve to deposit to(reserve), the amount to be deposited (amount) as parameters.
-This method deposits the asset into its corresponding reserve, then mints aTokens (Debt tokenization).
-You can also pass in a parameter onBehalfOf, which allows the user to deposit on behalf of another address.
-By default it is the user address.

 `borrow`:
 The user must set the ethereum address of the reserve he wishes to borrow against, the amount and the type of interestRateMode rate he wishes to borrow on.
-Invoking this method would meant the user address receives the amount mentioned as parameter for loan, give that the user has enough aTokens in their wallet (collateralized position).
-Note that, interestRateMode takes in values from the enum
-InterestRate, which contains 'none', 'stable', and 'variable' as values.
+Note that, interestRateMode takes in values from the enum InterestRate, which contains 'none', 'stable', and 'variable' as values.

 `withdraw`:
 Invoked when the user needs to withdraw assets. onBehalfOf address can also be passed in as a parameter,